10% discount on your first order – Use code: FIRST10

 • remember to plan.
 If you don’t plan out where you want the lights to go beforehand, you may find yourself struggling when it comes time to install them.
 You may also end up not liking the placement of them once everything is in and have to start all over.

 • make a statement.
-Living rooms provide the perfect opportunity for statement lighting.
+Modern lought lighting can provide the perfect opportunity for statement lighting.
 Be bold and choose ambient light fixtures that bring out the personality of the room and draw attention to it.

 • consider dimmer switches.
 If you want to be in total control over the light level and appearance of the room, dimmer switches can help.
 They will allow you to create a certain mood and atmosphere day and night by toying with the light levels.